Managing an RDS Proxy - Amazon Relational Database Service

 • Creating named locks by using GET_LOCK causes the proxy to pin the session.

 • Setting a user variable or a system variable (with some exceptions) causes the proxy to pin the session.
-If this situation reduces your connection reuse too much, you can choose for SET operations not to cause pinning.
+If this situation reduces your connection reuse too much, then choose for SET operations to not cause pinning.
 For information about how to do so by setting the session pinning filters property, see Creating an RDS Proxy and Modifying an RDS Proxy.

 • Creating a temporary table causes the proxy to pin the session.
 That way, the contents of the temporary table are preserved throughout the session regardless of transaction boundaries.